 Loco moco is one of Hawaii's most popular dishes.
-It’s a comfort breakfast dish but can be served for lunch or dinner.
 I never really thought much of loco moco until I tried an authentic Hawaiian restaurant that served the most amazing version.
-The dish is made of beef patty topped with a savory gravy and fried egg on a bed of rice.
-The secret behind an amazing loco moco is behind the gravy.
-I served my version with sauteed mushrooms and caramelized onions for a fancy version of the classic meal.
+The dish is made of a beef patty topped with savory gravy and a fried egg on a bed of rice.
+The secret behind an amazing loco moco is all about the gravy.
+Here is my version with sauteed mushrooms and caramelized onions for a fancy version of the classic meal.
 A comfort breakfast dish at its best!

 - 2 cups beef stock

-- 1 tbsp cornstarch with 1 tbsp water
+- 1 tablespoon cornstarch with 1 tablespoon water

 - salt and pepper

 - Prepare the patties.
 Combine ground beef with soy sauce, Worcestershire, salt, pepper, chopped green onion, and garlic.
 Form into 4 equal patties about ½ inch thick.